holoviz-dev/blog/posts/param_release_2.4/index.md

 ## py.typed Marker

 Param 2.4.0 ships a `py.typed` marker file in the `param` package, as specified in [PEP 561](https://peps.python.org/pep-0561/).
 This signals to type checkers and build tools that Param provides its own inline type annotations and that no separate type stubs are needed.
-You do not need to install any `param-stubs` package or configure anything manually — the types are bundled with the library.

 ## Type Checker Compatibility

 Python's type checking ecosystem has matured considerably and now includes several competing tools with different strengths.
 Param 2.4.0 is verified against four of them in CI:

-**mypy** is the original Python type checker and remains the most widely used, particularly in CI pipelines and pre-commit hooks.
+**mypy** is the original Python type checker and remains the most widely used, particularly in CI pipelines.
 Param passes mypy's strict checking.

 **pyright** is Microsoft's type checker, which powers the Pylance language server in VSCode.
-It is the primary target for Param's type annotations.
+It is the **primary target for Param's type annotations**.
 If you or your users develop in VSCode, correct inference will surface automatically without any extra configuration.

 **pyrefly** is a new type checker from Meta, written in Rust and still in beta.
 It ships its own language server and is focused on performance at scale.